visgl/loaders.gl/docs/modules/mvt/api-reference/geojson-tile-source.md

-# GeoJSONTileSource
+# TableTileSource

-The `GeoJSONTileSource` slices large GeoJSON datasets into small vector tiles on the fly.
+The `TableTileSource` slices large GeoJSON datasets into small vector tiles on the fly.
 Can enable rendering and interacting with large geospatial datasets in the browser without requiring data to be pre-tiled and tiles to be served from a server.